kstenerud/go-concise-encoding/ARCHITECTURE.md

 Architecture
 ============

 This document describes the architecture of this project.
-As this is the reference implementation of [Concise Encoding](https://concise-encoding.org/), I've done by best to keep it as readable as possible.
+As this is the reference implementation of [Concise Encoding](https://concise-encoding.org/), I've done my best to keep it as readable as possible.

 The code is separated into five primary sections: